-PED 1071G - Karate (1)
+PED 1071G - Basic Self-Defense (1)

-A beginning level activity course.
+A beginning level self-defense course.
 The course is repeatable for up to four (4) credits and is graded on a satisfactory/unsatisfactory basis.

 PED 1093 - Foundations of Physical Education (3)

 An introductory study of the foundations of physical education, its historical background, the role of play, its educational objectives and the evolution of athletics.
 Special emphasis is given to exploring the field of physical education as it relates to preparation for potential careers in physical education, sports management and exercise studies.